Every industry has its lingo. But DTC retail can often feel like its own language. So, we defined the most common ecommerce terms in everyday English.

 Your break-even point (BEP) is when the total revenue generated and costs are equal.
 In other words, it's the point where your business garners no gains or losses.

-Because of this, a break-even point analysis is critical because it tells you how many sales need to happen before you can start making a profit.
+Because of this, a break-even point analysis is critical because it tells you how many sales need to happen before your ecommerce store can start making a profit.
 And it informs your production targets, sales targets, and sales mix.

 How to calculate the break-even point :